ModelInference/dinv/README.md

 the directory level.
 All source files within the directory will be analyzed for annotations.
 The result of instrumentation is two directories.
-If `foo` was the directory given to the instrumenter, the result would be `foo` and `foo_orig`. `foo_orig` Contains the original files, and `foo` contains instrumented code.
+If `foo` was the directory given to the instrumenter, the result would be `foo` and `foo_orig`. `foo_orig` contains the original files, and `foo` contains instrumented code.

-Running instrumented code produces the logs dinv uses to detect invariants.
+Running instrumented code produces the logs DInv uses to detect invariants.
 Instrumented directories retain the name of the original, preserving external dependencies.
 You should be able to run instrumented code, using identical methods for uninstrumented code.